shuyelin06/Obsidian-Notes/content/Classes/CMSC330/Ocaml/Ocaml.md

        | [] -> print_string ""
        | h::t -> let _ = print_int h in (print_list t)
 ```
+> When writing recursive functions, note that it's possible to optimize their runtime through [[Tail Call Optimization]].

 Consider some examples of type inference in Ocaml, now using functions.